-If you have experience in the retail field, you may have considered applying for a job with Amazon.
+With interests in so many different industries, you may have considered applying for a job with Amazon.
 But does Amazon hire felons?
-Well, lucky for you, we wanted to know the answer, too!
+Well lucky for you, we wanted to know the answer too!

 We reached out to Amazon to ask them directly about their hiring policy for former felons.
 We are sad to say that we were unable to make contact with Amazon.
-However, we will continue trying!
+Not to worry.
+We’ve contacted over a thousand companies across the US to ask them the same and have a very good understanding of the national job market.

-In the meantime, we’ve researched them to see what we could find.
-Why?
-Successful Release’s sole purpose is to help former felons get back on their feet.
-The majority of us also have criminal records, so we have a little experience in this area.
+Relaunch Pad’s sole purpose is to help former felons get back on their feet.
+The majority of us also have criminal records, so we have a little experience in this area and are keen to share it.
+We’ve even got tips to build your resume.

 Does Amazon hire felons?